-As one of the busiest robotic radical prostatectomy surgeons in the world, he aims to achieve the best outcome for his patients.
+As one of the busiest robotic radical prostatectomy surgeons in the world, he aims to achieve the best outcomes for his patients.
 Having trained with Dr. Patrick Walsh, Dr. Allaf has used Dr. Walsh's method of radical prostatectomy as the basis for his own anatomic method to this complex operation.

-Dr. Allaf is also amongst the leaders in kidney cancer surgery having served on the American Urological Association Guideline Committee for Kidney Cancer.
-He also led a team who performed the rigorous analysis to help inform the most recent guidelines that was funded by the Agency for Healthcare Research and Quality (AHRQ).
+Dr. Allaf is also amongst the leaders in kidney cancer surgery, having served on the American Urological Association Guideline Committee for Kidney Cancer.
+He led a team who performed the rigorous analysis to help inform the most recent guidelines that was funded by the Agency for Healthcare Research and Quality (AHRQ).
 He is best known for his ability to save the kidney and remove the tumor in patients with kidney tumors.